josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🧁_bro_i_was_looking_at_chai_creme_brulee_was_is_the_issue_there.md

 And I think that's something that's politically important for us to understand in this moment.

 You think they are harmless until they are not.

+singling my record out during the CPS process?

+And all of the downstream parties who are appear to have had data sharing from it?

+That reads a lot like someone who understood before I was nudged to report, that there was a risk that this particular scenario may have happened anyway had they left it, however small that risk might be, and sort a set of the chain of events in a way they felt they could control.

+I'm not saying it *is* that, just that it looks a lot like it.

+And something about how I had to word  that...

+It was also interesting how precious the AI got yesterday about the particular wording what was essentially a joke about hacking.

+That was quite funny.